Jason Boyd Kinsella

 ABOUT THE ARTIST

-Jason was born in Toronto, Canada in 1969.
-He studied for a BFA at Bishop's University in Quebec and now splits his time between Oslo and Los Angeles.
-His first solo exhibition with Unit London will take place in June 2021, in which he will expand on his body of painting while experimenting with elements of augmented reality and 3D printing.
+Kinsella was born in Toronto, Canada in 1969.
+He completed a BFA at Bishop's University in Quebec and now splits his time between Oslo and Los Angeles.
+His first solo exhibition with Unit London, titled Fragments, took place in 2021.
+In this exhibition Kinsella expanded on his body of painting while experimenting with elements of augmented reality and 3D printing.
+2021 group exhibitions and fairs include High Voltage Two with Nassima Landau (Tel Aviv) and Art Basel Miami with Galetie Perrotin (Miami).